marshaniswah/TubesAI_Klmpk2/README.md

 # Prediction of Bitcoin USD using Time Series Forecasting LSTM
-contain dataset and code for predit BTC-USD using Time Series Forecasting LSTM
+contain materials, dataset, and code for predit BTC-USD using Long Short-Term Memory(LSTM)